xdomes/smlmor/README.txt

   Edit smlmor.launch to adjust any GWT related library so it points to the correct location in your system.
-(Search for gwt-*.jar to quickly determine which parts require adjusment) Then right-click smlmor.launch and select Run As -> smlmor Select Debug As -> smlmor for debugginSimilar procedure to debug.
+(Search for gwt-*.jar to quickly determine which parts require adjusment) Then right-click smlmor.launch and select Run As -> smlmor Select Debug As -> smlmor for debugging.